kevadsett/kevadsett.github.io/_posts/2014-03-03-0201-missingpresumed.md

 	<strong>Age</strong>: 64.<br/>
 	<strong>Occupation</strong>: 7th President of Kurtakistan.<br/>
 	<strong>Background</strong>: Leader of the country for nearly 3 decades.
 His party overthrew previous government in a coup in the 80s.
 A Cult of Personality pervades all aspects of Kurtakistani society.<br/>
 	<strong>Details</strong>: Giving a speech that can be surmised as being about the Americanisation of the world, and the injustice of their reign of war brought upon nations that do not comply with the American way.
 Disappeared mid-way through, 15 minutes into speech.
 Chaos ensued, TV camera filming event was knocked over, and the Deputy President hurriedly closed the address and dismissed the assembled media.
-Footage unavailable.
+Media-filmed footage available.
 </div>

 <div class="blog-mm-disappearance-victim">